Open-Speech-EkStep/open-speech-ekstep.github.io/docs/intelligent_data_pipelines.md

 #### Steps to run

-* We have to configure **sourcepathforsnr** in airflow variable where our raw data stored.
+* We have to configure **sourcepathforsnr** in airflow variable where our raw data is stored.

-* Other variable is **snrcatalogue** in that we update our source which we want to run and count how many file should run in one trigger.and format is what raw audio file format in bucket and language and parallelism is how many pod will up in one run if parallelism is not define number of pod = count ex:-
+* Other variable that we need to configure is **snrcatalogue** in that we need to add our source(s) name which we want to process and following parameters:
+    1. count: Count of files that we want to process in one trigger.
+    2. format: The format of the raw audio file in bucket.
+    3. language: Language of source(s).
+    4. parallelism: Number of pods that will be up in one run.
+If parallelism is not defined then number of pod = count.

+    ex:-

 ```json
  "snrcatalogue": {